space-ros/docker/space_robots/README.md

 ## Building the Demo Docker

-The demo image builds on top of the `spaceros` base image the local `moveit2` image.
+The demo image builds on top of the `spaceros` and `moveit2` images.
-To build the docker image, first ensure the `spaceros` base image is available either by building it locally or pulling it, then build the `moveit2` and the `space_robots` demo image:
+To build the docker image, first ensure the `spaceros` base image is available either by [building it locally](https://github.com/space-ros/space-ros) or pulling it.

+Then build the `moveit2` and the `space_robots` demo images:

 ```bash
 cd ../moveit2